Info & FAQ

 Bear's Den

 The Bear’s Den is a venue for festivalgoers to relax and enjoy a local brew or glass of wine or mead from Etowah Meadery.
 Located across the street from the Mainstage Tent, and adjacent to the Food Court and Hancock Park, this venue is open to all ages, although anyone wishing to enjoy an alcoholic beverage will be carded before ordering.
-New this year; you will be able to take alcoholic beverages into Hancock Park, the Food Court and the MainStage Tent (but not the other areas of the festival).
+You can take alcoholic beverages into Hancock Park, the Food Court and the MainStage Tent (but not the other areas of the festival).

 Food

 A variety of food trucks are located near Hancock Park, next to the MainStage tent.
 There is plenty of seating and easy access to the Bear’s Den.
 There are also numerous restaurants on and around the Square.
-This year’s food vendors include: The Inked Pig BBQ, The Hillbilly Cafe, Mountain Tapas, Red Hills Catering, Express Food, R & R Boiled Peanuts, Miss Judy’s Shaved Ice and Pretzel Company, T & A Ohana-Made Lemonade, Hillbilly Soda Shop, and Rhonda’s Double E Sweets.
+In 2024, food vendors included: The Inked Pig BBQ, The Hillbilly Cafe, Mountain Tapas, Red Hills Catering, Express Food, R & R Boiled Peanuts, Miss Judy’s Shaved Ice and Pretzel Company, T & A Ohana-Made Lemonade, Hillbilly Soda Shop, and Rhonda’s Double E Sweets.

 Contra Dance on Saturday Night